-Appointed Designated Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and also members of the Church.’
+The following is a discussion of our Appointed Designated Ministers.
+Appointed Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and also members of the Church.’

 The Clergy Support Memorial Church (CSMC) Appointed Designated Ministry (Appointed Ministers) Program is also known as the Relational Evangelism Program of Church Growth.

 The primary purpose of this outreach program in our fellowship closely models that of the Unitarian Church program.
-Like the Unitarian Church program our out reach program is to provide quality rites of passage ceremonies in a manner consistent with CSMC endorsed principles for members of the general public.
-By conducting these ceremonies for non-members the program also serves :
+Like the Unitarian Church program our out reach program is to provide quality rites of passage ceremonies in a manner consistent with CSMC endorsed principles, By conducting these ceremonies for non-members the program also serves :

 - to assist non- member couples & families to connect with the CSMC fellowship.